Home Page

 The Internal Audit Manager or the monitoring officer will carry out a risk assessment to determine safeguards as necessary.

 6.2 Every effort will be made to ensure confidentiality as far as is reasonably practical.
 Individuals should be aware that actions taken as a result of their report may lead to their identity being revealed, either by inference or as a result of disciplinary or legal proceedings.
-If this should happen, the Council/School will not tolerate any individual being victimised in any way.
+If this should happen, the Council/Schools will not tolerate any individual being victimised in any way.

 6.3 Support will be provided to help overcome any difficulties experienced as a result of raising a concern.
 During the investigation, any meetings with the individual raising the concern can be arranged away from their place of work and they will have the opportunity to be accompanied by a representative of their choice, if they wish.
 If the individual is required to present evidence as a witness, arrangements will be made to provide them with support through the process.
 Access to counselling and support is available to all employees.